-The uncertainty of the UK economy there’s no better time to ensure your business systems and infrastructure are running as efficiently and effectively as possible.
+With the current uncertainty of the UK economy, there’s no better time to ensure your business systems and infrastructure are running as efficiently and effectively as possible.

 Choosing the right partner can help unlock return on your IT investments and give you peace of mind that your IT infrastructure remains secure and available.